jlapeyre/DictTools.jl/README.md

 ### Common interface to `Dict` and `Dictionary`

 Some tools to support `Dict` and `Dictionary` (and their abstract supertypes.)
+In general, it is often not worth the trouble to support both `Dict` and `Dictionary` with a single interface.
+But, sometimes it is, and these tools can be useful.

 We defined `_AbstractDict{T, V} = Union{AbstractDict{T,V}, AbstractDictionary{T,V}}`.

 To make the interfaces more compatible one *could* define the pirate method `Base.Dict(inds, vals) = Dict(zip(inds, vals))`.
 But instead `DictTools` defines `construct(::Type{T<:_AbstractDict}, inds, vals)` which provides a common interface for construction.

-In general, it is often not worth the trouble to support both `Dict` and `Dictionary` with a single interface.
-But, sometimes it is, and these tools can be useful.
+The latter is less convenient, but is not piracy.

 ### Exported functions and objects

-docstrings may be more up to date.
+docstrings may be more up to date than what appears below.

 * `_AbstractDict{T,V}`